 Want to skip that long chain at the beginning of a new crochet project?
 Then you need foundation single crochet (FSC)!
 Learn why chainless foundations are my favorite way to begin a crochet project in this step-by-step video tutorial.
-This post may contain affiliate links, which help to support this site at no extra cost to you when you purchase through one of our links.

 Today I am excited to share one of my favorite crochet tricks with you all!

 When I first learned how to work the foundation single crochet (abbreviated fsc and also know as a chainless foundation single crochet), it blew my mind and totally changed the way I started a lot of my crochet projects.